-Privatizations were possible because the Convertibility Law authorized medium and long-term contracts in foreign currency.
+Privatizations were possible since medium and long-term contracts could be signed in foreign currency.
 With the long inflationary experience of Argentina and with so many distortions created by the combination of indexation and price controls it would have been impossible to sign concession contracts with 30 years terms without the Convertibility Law.
 The deregulation that eliminated restrictions to competition was possible only in a context of price stability.
-Under high inflation, the competition would have been more than imperfect and many markets would not have existed.
+Under high inflation, the competition would have been more than imperfect and many markets could not have been created.
 Convertibility was crucial to restore stability after the hyperinflation process of the late 80s.